crowdfavorite/wp-carrington-build-bootstrap-3/README.md

 1. Integrate Carrington Build into your theme
 2. Enqueue Bootstrap's CSS
-3. Install and activate Twitter Bootstrap Grid plugin
+3. Install and activate Twitter Bootstrap for Carrington Build plugin